 What Is Subclinical Acne?

+Green defines subclinical acne as superficial acne that rests right below the skin's surface.
+"It's also known as comedonal acne," she adds.
 Comedonal acne refers to comedones—perhaps you’ve heard of them.
-That’s because, as board-certified dermatologist Dr. Claire Chang points out, in dermatology, doctors more often label these skin-colored bumps—which are a form of non-inflammatory acne—as comedones, not subclinical acne.
+That’s because, as Chang points out, in dermatology, doctors more often label these skin-colored bumps—which are a form of non-inflammatory acne—as comedones, not subclinical acne.

-Due to the misnomer, folks often think that subclinical acne actually refers to deeper, cystic bumps that lie under the skin.
-In reality, it’s just a technical term for comedones.
-Now that that’s cleared up, let’s chat about what causes subclinical acne in the first place.
+Due to the misnomer, people often think that subclinical acne actually refers to deeper, cystic bumps that lie under the skin.
+In reality, it’s just another term for comedones.

 Subclinical acne is caused by many of the same triggers as other forms of acne.
 They are as follows:

-- Stress: While stress does not directly cause acne, Green admits that it can exacerbate it.
+- Stress: While stress does not directly cause acne, she admits that it can exacerbate it.
 “If you are already acne-prone, stress can make your acne worse,” she says.
 “Acne is an inflammatory disease exacerbated by hormones released during stress which increase inflammation.”
-While most acne caused by stress is accompanied by redness, itching, and an increased number of blackheads and whiteheads, subclinical acne presents as the same color as your skin and simply grows in size or remains a persistent lump below the surface of your skin.
 For this reason, it’s important to mitigate stress not only for your mind but your complexion.

-- Skin Care Products: Just because skincare products are designed to help improve your complexion doesn’t mean they’ll actually deliver on the promise for every person who tries them.
+- Skincare Products: Just because skincare products are designed to help improve your complexion doesn’t mean they’ll work for every person who tries them.
 The trick to avoiding product-based breakouts is to look for products that are non-comedogenic—meaning they won't clog your pores.

 - Over-washing your face: As good as it is to wash your face, it’s important to remember that too much of a good thing can quickly go bad.
-When it comes to your skin, Chang points out that over-washing your face can strip it of its natural oils which can actually promote more oil production and exacerbate your acne.
+When it comes to your skin, Chang says that over-washing your face can strip it of its natural oils which can then promote more oil production and, therefore, exacerbate your acne.

-- Genetics: Lastly, your very genetics could be the cause of your comedonal, subclinical acne.
-“Oily skin and acne-prone skin tend to run in families,” Chang explains.
-While you can’t prevent your genetics, you can implement treatments and strategies to help ward off their effects.
+- Genetics: Lastly, your genetics could be the cause of your comedonal, subclinical acne: “Oily skin and acne-prone skin tend to run in families,” Chang explains.
+While you can’t change your genetic composition, you can implement treatments and strategies to help ward off their effects.
 More on those, below.

-One of the best ways to prevent subclinical acne from forming (and to treat it if it does) is to incorporate a salicylic acid cleanser into your routine.
-“Salicylic acid is a beta-hydroxy acid that is oil-soluble, so it can go deep inside the pores to remove excess oils and impurities,” Chang explains.
+One of the best ways to prevent subclinical acne from forming (and to treat it if it does) is to incorporate a salicylic acid-based cleanser into your daily routine: “Salicylic acid is a beta-hydroxy acid (BHA) that is oil-soluble, so it can go deep inside the pores to remove excess oils and impurities,” Chang explains.

 While you can absolutely seek out any salicylic acid cleanser and give it a whirl, it helps to know what exactly to look for.
-Typically speaking, cleansers formulated with two percent of salicylic acid work best.
-However, if you have super dry or sensitive skin, you may want to opt for less—think: 0.5 to one percent—to reduce the risk of irritation.
-Additionally, if you’re pregnant or breastfeeding, Chang says to avoid salicylic acid, as it’s related to aspirin and can raise the risk for intracranial bleeding.
+Typically speaking, acne cleansers are formulated with two percent of salicylic acid.
+However, if you have super dry or sensitive skin, you may want to opt for less—think: 0.5 to one percent—to try to reduce the risk of irritation.
+Additionally, if you’re pregnant or breastfeeding, avoid salicylic acid, as it’s related to aspirin and can raise the risk for intracranial bleeding, warns Chang.

 Incorporate a Retinoid Into Your Routine

-Regardless of the type of retinoid you use, Chang recommends applying them at night, as they can make your skin more sensitive to the sun.
+Regardless of the type of retinoid you use, Dr. Chang recommends applying them at night, as they can make your skin more sensitive to the sun (and certain retinoids like tretinoin can also be deactivated in the sun).
 Additionally, she says to start off using retinoids no more than two to three times a week, increasingly only as tolerated.